 - Student and Staff Acceptable Use Agreements

-The e-safety policy is available to download from the Parent Area of the website, or on request from the School Office.
+The e-safety policy is available to download from the Parent Portal, or on request from the School Office.

 The school has fully reviewed all of its online safety procedures this year with the creation of the new e-safety policy, an improved e-safety curriculum for students, certified training for staff and a full ‘South West Grid For Learning’ 360 review.